aspose-ocr/Aspose-OCR-Reference-Tutorials/content/english/net/ocr-settings/specify-ignored-characters/_index.md

 Console.WriteLine(result.RecognitionText);
 ```

-### Step 5: Conclusion

-Congratulations!
-You have successfully implemented OCR image recognition with specified ignored characters using Aspose.OCR for .NET.

-In your real-world applications, you can customize the list of ignored characters based on your specific requirements, providing a tailored OCR experience.

 ## Conclusion

 Aspose.OCR for .NET empowers developers with advanced OCR capabilities, streamlining the process of converting images into editable and searchable text.
 By following this step-by-step guide, you've scratched the surface of its potential.
 Explore the [documentation](https://reference.aspose.com/ocr/net/) for more in-depth insights and discover how Aspose.OCR can elevate your OCR projects.